 - Regular content roots, created as described in the section Configuring Content Roots.

 These roots are marked .

 A content root is a folder that contains the files that make up your project.

 These roots contain the actual source files and resources.
 PyCharm uses the source roots as the starting point for resolving imports.

 The files under the source roots are interpreted according to their type.
 PyCharm can parse, inspect, index, and compile the contents of these roots.

-- Excluded roots that contain files and folders ignored by PyCharm when indexing, searching,
+These roots contain files and folders ignored by PyCharm when indexing, searching, parsing, watching etc.

 Excluded roots are not visible to PyCharm.
 Usually, one would like to exclude temporary build folders, generated output, logs, and other project output.
 Excluding the unnecessary paths is a good way to significantly improve performance.